-Prevention (e.g. positive, supportive, safe school culture, curriculum and pastoral opportunities for children, safer recruitment procedures);
+- Prevention (e.g. positive, supportive, safe school culture, curriculum and pastoral opportunities for children, safer recruitment procedures); - Protection (by following the agreed procedures, ensuring all staff are trained and supported to recognise and respond appropriately and sensitively to

-- Protection (by following the agreed procedures, ensuring all staff are trained and supported to respond appropriately and sensitively to safeguarding concerns); - Support (for all pupils, parents and staff, and where appropriate specific intervention for those who may be at risk of harm); - Working with parents and other agencies (to ensure appropriate communications and actions are undertaken).
+- safeguarding concerns); - Support (for all pupils, parents and staff, and where appropriate specific intervention for those who may be at risk of harm); - Working with parents and other agencies to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise.